Samudevv/SamuraiOS/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Wallpapers

+The Samurai wallpaper used for the main screen was made by Dominik Mayer found on [artstation.com](https://www.artstation.com/artwork/lDG8lY).
+The Ghost of Tsushima wallpaper used for the side screen was made by Ömer Tunç found on [alphacoders.com](https://mobile.alphacoders.com/wallpapers/view/897228/Video-Game-Ghost-Of-Tsushima-Phone-Wallpaper)